• Skip to primary navigation

 Mistake No. 6: Not proposing more ideas

 This is probably the biggest mistake of them all.
 In fact, if you don’t learn this, it will cost you money throughout your career.
 Once you’ve written for an editor, your chances of writing for her again increase substantially.
 She’s more likely to trust you with more assignments if you come through on the first one.
-So after you send in your piece, write her a thank you note and send her another query.
+So after you send in your piece, write a thank you note and send her another query.
 Don’t give an editor time to cool off and forget you.
 Strike when she knows exactly who you are, how brilliantly you’ve done your job, and how you’ll make her life easier.

 FREE RESOURCE: